matthewmueller/scribe/Readme.md

 ## Updating scribe

 The goal of this project is to make it easy to keep up with upstream changes.
-To update the version, simply update the github release url in the Makefile:
+To update the version, simply update the github release url in the Makefile and run the build above:

 https://github.com/MatthewMueller/scribe/blob/master/Makefile#L9